-That is why we have created a National Network of specialists to support your GPs both in Elective Care and Mental Health.
-Our national network options help to solve any staffing issues.
+That is why we created the National Network of specialists over a year ago to support your GPs both in Elective Care and Mental Health.
+Our National Consultant Network (NCN) options help to solve any staffing issues.
 The network consists of NHS specialists who are able to answer calls for advice.
 For example, they may work part time and be willing to take calls on their days off.
 The NCN is very flexible and can be ‘switched on’ (within 48 hours) as a back up whenever your hospital needs it.
 For example, you may decide to use the NCN during a short peak period e.g November – February.

 - Support your local consultants, acting as a backstop when they can’t respond to requests; and

 - Provide specialties that are not available locally, e.g. neurology